zahidsyed/learning-nahw-analytically/README.md

 # What are the prerequisites to using these notes?
 ## For reviewers
 All that is required is that you understand how to 'read' the tables.
-Please go through the sections later below on this and you are set.
+Please go through the related sections in the Wiki and you are set.

 ## For middling students
 Along with the above: